-At a very early stage in the vertex detector design, it became obvious that this is only achievable by reducing the 30~mm beam pipe of Belle to 15~mm or even 10~mm.
-Early simulations indicated that in the innermost layer beam-induced backgrounds would increase by a factor of 15 compared to the Belle SVD2~\cite{Adachi:2008da}.
+At a very early stage in the vertex detector design, it became apparent that this is only achievable by reducing the 30~mm beam pipe of Belle to 15~mm or even 10~mm.
+Early simulations indicated that beam-induced backgrounds would increase by a factor of 15 in Belle II compared to Belle~\cite{Adachi:2008da}.
 The \belletwo\ SVD must thus be considerably faster than the Belle SVD2 to limit hit occupancy in the innermost layers to a level acceptable for the reconstruction software.
 This determined the choice of the APV25 as the frontend readout \acrshort{ASIC}, which is capable of a 50~ns shaping time compared to the 800~ns of the VA1TA chip used in the Belle SVD2.
 Other guiding factors of the Belle II SVD design are the radiation tolerance and a drastic material reduction to avoid deterioration of the particle tracking performance due to multiple scattering in the device material.
-For radiation hardness, a total ionization dose (TID) of 10 Mrad (0.1 ~MGy) corresponding to ten years of operation is assumed in the SVD design.
+For radiation hardness, a total ionization dose (TID) of 10~Mrad corresponding to ten years of operation is assumed in the SVD design.

-The result of this design and construction effort is the Belle II vertex detector (\acrshort{VXD}) shown in figure~\ref{fig:C1_SVD_Rendering}, which consists of two layers of DEpleted $P$-channel Field Effect Transistor (DEPFET) pixel sensors (\acrshort{PXD})~\cite{Kemmer:1986vh} and four layers of double-sided silicon strip sensors (SVD), arranged cylindrically around the beam pipe at radii between 14 and 135~mm.
+The result of this design and construction effort is the Belle II VerteX Detector (\acrshort{VXD}) shown in figure~\ref{fig:C1_SVD_Rendering}, which consists of two layers of DEpleted $P$-channel Field Effect Transistor (DEPFET) pixel sensors (\acrshort{PXD})~\cite{Kemmer:1986vh} and four layers of double-sided silicon strip sensors (SVD), arranged cylindrically around the beam pipe at radii between 14 and 135~mm.
+The cylindrical beam pipe has an inner radius of \qty{10}{\mm} and incorporates a \qty{1}{\mm} paraffin cooling channel defined by \qty{0.4}{\mm} and \qty{0.6}{\mm} inner and outer beryllium walls, resulting in an outer radius of \qty{12}{\mm}.
+While the placement of the innermost layer is guided by the desired vertexing performance, the outer radius is set by mechanical considerations of the support structure.
+Four silicon strip layers are required to perform autonomous particle trajectory finding in the SVD, in order to improve the tracking performance at the low momentum end of the particle spectrum and to be able to provide regions of interest for a reduction of the PXD data size.
 The VXD is mounted directly on the Belle II beam pipe and installed in the central opening of the Central Drift Chamber (\acrshort{CDC}), the main tracking device of the Belle II detector, shown in figure~\ref{fig:C1_Belle2_Rendering}.
 It operates in the 1.5~T magnetic field of the Belle II solenoid and provides inner tracking, impact parameter measurement, decay vertex reconstruction, and low-momentum particle identification for the Belle II detector~\cite{Adachi:2018qme}.